 - Cost of improvement – This includes any cost incurred for addition or improvement in the capital asset.

-- Sale consideration – It is sum of all amount received or receivable for the transfer of the asset after deducting charges incurred for transfer of the asset such as advertising in online portal, charges paid to broker etc.
+- Sale consideration – It is the sum of all amounts received or receivable for the transfer of the asset after deducting charges incurred for the transfer of the asset such as advertising in the online portal, charges paid to the broker, etc.